ArthurMatthys/OverRide/level05/walkthrough.md

 So we need to write 2 bytes by 2 bytes:
 We need to write `0xd7e0 -> 0x08048370`  and `0xfff -> 0x08048372`
-Since we will have write 8 bytes already to specify the addresses, we have :
+Since we will have already written 8 bytes to specify the addresses, we have :

 ```mathematica
 >>> a = 0xd7e0